He’s ‘just Ken’ but will the ‘Barbie’ movie change that?

 NEW YORK (AP) — On and off the big screen, it’s Barbie’s world and Ken is just living in it.

-As reflected in Greta Gerwig’s blockbuster movie that tackles the legacy Mattel’s famous doll, Barbie has always been more popular than Ken.
-For every Ken doll sold today, there’s generally eight to 10 Barbies sold, according to Jim Silver, a toy industry expert and CEO of review site of TTPM.
+As reflected in Greta Gerwig’s blockbuster movie that tackles the legacy of Mattel’s famous doll, Barbie has always been more popular than Ken.
+For every Ken doll sold today, there are generally eight to 10 Barbies sold, according to Jim Silver, a toy industry expert and CEO of the review site TTPM.

 Ken was first introduced back in 1961, two years after Barbie hit store shelves.
 But he hasn’t had nearly the same impact on the Barbieverse since.